T-ESP-ASSTAGJ/client/README.md

 - `pnpm dev:client`: Start only the mobile application
 - `pnpm dev:docs`: Start only the doc mintlify application
 - `pnpm dev:web`: Start only the web application
-- `pnpm check-types`: Check TypeScript types across all apps
+- `pnpm check`: Check TypeScript types across all apps
 - `pnpm check`: Run Biome formatting and linting